-For those of you wondering how to mint an NFT, we’ve got the low down on all the details to get you started on your NFT journey.
+For those wondering how to mint an NFT, we’ve got the low down on all the details to get you started on your NFT journey.

 Non-fungible tokens, commonly known as NFTs, are digital tokens created with blockchain technology.

-They are one of the hottest things on the crypto market at the moment.
-These digital tokens represent tangible and intangible objects like music, art, videos, in-game items, and collectible, digital masterpieces with their unique electronic signature.
+They are one of the hottest things on the crypto market.
+These digital tokens represent tangible and intangible objects like music, art, videos, in-game items, and collectable digital masterpieces with their unique electronic signature.

 NFT’s can be bought using crypto.
-Their popularity has soared in recent times, with many NFT artists fetching six-figure sums for their work.
+Their popularity has soared recently, with many NFT artists fetching six-figure sums for their work.

 The Rapid Rise Of NFTs

 The NFT market has been relatively unexplored until the second half of 2020 when one piece of NFT art sold for a whopping $69 million – a digital artwork called Everydays: The First 5000 Days by the artist Beeple that was auctioned by Christie’s.

 That sparked a frenzy as people started waking from their crypto slumber and taking a closer look at how NFTs could add value to their portfolios.